London comes alive on the day of the marathon. Here’s what I hope is some helpful advice for London marathon runners.

 - You should also know what you’re doing fuelling wise – whether that’s jelly babies, gels, handfuls of nuts – whatever works for you.

 - This is where you’ll be picking up your number and timing chip.
+You’ll be surrounded by other London marathon runners.
 Have a wander, take some photos, buy some new kit to use on days other than marathon day!
 If you can, go early on in the week and rest those legs of yours.
 You’ll need all the energy you can muster for the running!

 - If you don’t already have your name printed on your running top, get this done.
 You can get this at the Expo if you haven’t already.
 On the day, it will make you feel like a rock star – random strangers will be screaming your name from the outset.